Medial Maximum Improvement (MMI) And Workers’ Comp In Michigan: What You Need To Know

 You’re not alone.
 Our Michigan workers’ comp lawyers have been called the best in the state, and we pride ourselves on providing you with care, trust, and responsiveness.

-MMI And Workers' Comp: What You Need To Know
+What Is MMI In Workers Comp: What You Need To Know

-Many of our clients worry that maximum medical improvement means an end to their benefits.
-Does the employer now have to offer a job within work restrictions?
-Will medical treatment and rehabilitative programs automatically stop?
-What about wage loss benefits if still unable to work?
+Many of our clients worry that reaching maximum medical improvement will result in an end to their work injury benefits.
+Does their employer now have to offer a job within permanent work restrictions?
+What about lost wages if a person is still unable to work?
+Does this mean a person gets an automatic payout?

-Maximum Medical Improvement is a term that doctors use when a patient has reached a treatment plateau.
-This means no change is expected despite continuing medical treatment and rehabilitative programs.
-A functional capacity evaluation (FCE) is typically ordered at this phase to establish work restrictions.
+Maximum medical improvement (MMI) is a workers’ comp term that doctors use when a patient has reached a treatment plateau.
+This means no change is expected despite additional medical intervention.
+It does not mean that medical treatment stops or that a person cannot see a doctor.

 Related information: